 Commensurate with the level of training and experience.

 Applications: Surgical Pathology Fellow Application (Word)

-The application/interview range for this fellowship will be September 1, 2015 to December 1, 2015.
-The program will be recruiting for the 2017-2018 academic year.
+The Surgical Pathology fellowship is filled for AY2017.
+Applications will be accepted for the 2018-19 academic year during August and September, 2016:.
 Please email your fellowship application, curriculum vitae and 3 letters of recommendation to:

 Kim Ates, Pathology Residency/Fellowship Coordinator

 Please address letters of recommendation to: Ossama Tawfik, MD, PhD